jeroldleslie/deployments/tools/loggrep/README.md

 #Cluster LogGrep Tool#

-Search through your cluster's log based on your ansible inventory file!
+Search through the logs on your cluster based on your ansible inventory file!

 Constructs a find query to run on your cluster based on this:
 ```